tswartz/DemoWebApp/README.md

 }
 ```

-A different weather API would probably return similar data, i.e. temperature, wind speed, chance of rain, chance of Blue Ivy sightings, but it would return a JSON object in a completely different format.
+A different weather API would probably return similar data, i.e. temperature, wind speed, chance of rain, chance of Beyonce sightings, but it would return a JSON object in a completely different format.
 Either way, you can easily take that object and pull out the information you want.

 ### Documentation is your best friend
 The only way to know how to use a certain API like this is to go to its website and read the documentation there.
 Any decent API will provide instructions and documentation for the different kinds of requests you can send and what information will be sent back.
 OpenWeatherMap has extensive docs detailing what kind of weather data you can grab and what will be returned.
 As the saying goes: "Docs are a girl's best friend".